 About the author

-Suhas Bhairav is a systems architect and applied AI researcher focused on production-grade AI systems, distributed architecture, knowledge graphs, RAG, AI agents, and enterprise AI implementation.
+Suhas Bhairav is a systems architect and applied AI expert focused on enterprise AI advisory, production AI systems, AI implementation strategy, systems architecture, RAG, knowledge graphs, AI agents, and governance.
 You can learn more about his work at his site.

 FAQ